tinghanlin/criminal_wall/README.md

 # criminal_wall

-## How to run the code using the virtual environment?
+## How to run the code?

+Our code is designed to be run with a **MacOS** (e.g., 14-inch MacBook Pro Apple M3 Chip) that has pre-installed **FFMpeg** (a free multimedia framework for video/audio processing, conversion, and streaming) and **VLC** (a free, open-source media player supporting diverse formats and streaming).
+Typically, FFMpeg already exists in MacOS but VLC does not.
+To download VLC, click [here](https://www.videolan.org/vlc/).
+Once FFMpeg and VLC both exist in your MacOS, go through the following steps.

-Navigate to `criminal_wall` folder, and delete and recreate a venv by running the following code:
+Git close this repo and navigate to `criminal_wall` folder, and delete and recreate a venv by running the following code:
 ```python
 rm -rf venv
 python3 -m venv venv